-All First Aiders has access to a well-equipped first aid box.
+All First Aiders have access to a well-equipped first aid box.
 Make sure you get first aid treatment if you have an accident, as even the smallest cut, if neglected, could result in infection.
-In the event of an accident resulting in a fatal or major specified injury, you must call for immediate medical assistance, in the form of a trained first-aider, doctor and/or ambulance, and notify the Corporate Health and Safety Officer immediately by telephone or Business Compliance Manager in their absence.

 Tablets and creams cannot be dispensed in case of conflict with any existing medication or an allergic reaction.
 A defibrillator is available near the reception desk by the lift.
 This equipment is only to be used by trained staff.

-All First Aiders and their location are currently listed on notice boards on each floor and on the StaffNet HERE.
-There is an Emergency Alert group contact number for alerting the First Aiders in case of an emergency.
+All First Aiders and their location are currently listed on noticeboards on each floor and on the StaffNet HERE.
+There is an Emergency Alert group contact number for alerting First Aiders in case of an emergency.
 This is to be used when there is no First Aider in the immediate vicinity.
 The Number is 5999, and officers should dial this number for a first aider to attend the scene of the emergency.
 Please note that you still need to call for paramedic assistance by dialing 999.